From April 2023 to November 2024 one or two weekend a month

 The learner will be able to;

-1 explain difference in surrounding tissues between implants and natural teeth,
+1 explain difference in surrounding tissues between implants and natural

-3 explain peri-implant mucitis/peri-implantitis and its prevention,
+3 explain peri-implant mucositis/peri-implantitis and its prevention,

 4 explain periodic examinations and items to be tested in implant therapy,